Jahan16672/Active-Directory-Brute-Force-Detection-Home-Lab/README.md

 6. In Command Prompt, execute `ipconfig /all` to verify DNS Servers is configured as `192.168.10.7`
 7. Return to Computer Name/Domain Changes and select "OK"
 8. Authenticate with administrator credentials and restart the machine
-9. When accessing the login screen, select "Other User" and verify the domain authentication is pointing to "DEMODOMAIN"
+9. When accessing the login screen, select "Other User" and verify the domain authentication is pointing to "MYSAM"
 10. Authenticate using the credentials of a user created earlier within the IT or HR organizational units

 ### Phase 4 - Kali Linux Attack Simulation Against Target Machine